 When seeking medical care, we place our trust in healthcare professionals to provide us with competent and safe treatment.
 Unfortunately, there are instances where healthcare providers may deviate from the expected standard of care, resulting in harm or injury to patients.
 In such cases, understanding the elements of a malpractice claim is crucial for seeking justice and compensation.
 Let’s explore the key components that make up a medical malpractice claim.

-1. Duty of Care: Establishing the Doctor-Patient Relationship.
+- Duty of Care: Establishing the Doctor-Patient Relationship.
 The first element of a medical malpractice claim is establishing the existence of a doctor-patient relationship.
-This relationship signifies that the healthcare professional had a duty to provide medical care to the patient.
+This relationship signifies that the healthcare professional has a duty to provide medical care to the patient.
 This duty of care arises when the healthcare provider agrees to treat the patient or undertakes their care.

 Medical malpractice claims are complex legal matters that require a thorough understanding of the key elements involved.
 Establishing the doctor-patient relationship, proving a breach of duty, demonstrating causation, and providing evidence of injury, damages, and expert testimony are all essential components of a successful claim.
 If you believe you have been a victim of malpractice, it is crucial to consult with experienced attorneys specializing in medical malpractice law, such as Swope, Rodante P.A., who can guide you through the legal process and fight for your rights and compensation.